 She stopped in her tracks, gazing at the symbols.
 She never would have forgotten that day.
 It had been a day she had obsessed over for months and years, wondering if she had done the right thing or made the right choice.
 If her actions that day had been different, would she be leading a different life or living in a different place?
 Or did any of her actions make a difference; did they ever?

-Of all the days in her life, with the exception of the days that her parents died, she had never once wanted to go back and change anything.
+Of all the days in her life, with the exception of the days her parents died, she had never once wanted to go back and change anything.
 She had always been happy with herself and her life.
 Though she had done some pretty stupid things (or atrocious things and negligent things, careless things and horrid things), she had never really thought it would be better to relive something with the opportunity to change her own life for the better.
 Except for this day.
 This day in particular, she couldn't help but wonder what she might have done to bring about a different outcome, or if there even was a different outcome.
+Was everything pre-determined or was everything left to chance?
+She didn't know the answer to that question.

-Her mouth set in a thin frown, she once more began walking, though her gait was slower and without the confidence of before.
+Her mouth set in a thin frown, she slowly put one foot in front of the other, though her gait was slower and without the confidence of before.
 I'm dreaming, she thought with sudden desperation.
-But the warmth of heat wafting off the hot pavement onto her bare legs and the hot sun on the top of her head suggested otherwise, as well as the way her nose and palms collected moisture in the humid air.
+But the warmth of heat wafting off the hot pavement onto her bare legs and the hot sun on the top of her head suggested otherwise, as well as the way the top of her nose and palms collected moisture in the humid air.
 There were the whistles and trills of birds in the bushes, the hum of fans and air conditioners from the buildings mixing with the sounds of pedestrians crossing the street and the cars idling as they waited for the green light.
-Passing a noodle shop, she could smell hints of curry and miso and a distinctive fishy smell of seaweed mingling with the aromatic rice from the neighboring Indian restaurant.
+Passing a noodle shop, she could smell hints of buckwheat and miso and the distinctive smell of seaweed mingling with the aromatic rice and curry from the neighboring Indian restaurant.
 Moving past the bright noise of electronics shops and the perfumed, subdued boutiques next to them, she could smell the yeasty, bready aromas of freshly baked bread as she passed an artisanal Scandinavian bakery.
 The tall blonde man behind the counter smiled at her when she stared inside and she was tempted to stop and look at the golden wheat rolls and cinnamon buns, glistening with caramel and peppered with candied pecans.
 She moved forward, giving a small smile and a nod to the gentleman, resolving to return at a later point.
 Turning her face forward again, she found herself gazing once more at the brilliant sky.
 There wasn't a cloud to be seen.
 Passing under some buzzing telephone lines, she watched a flock of scattered pigeons circle up, come together and fly away.

 All of it felt much too real to possibly be a dream.
 Had she ever been aware of so many things at once during a dream?